Germany: Several injured in knife attack on train | DW | 06.11.2021

 A police spokesman told BR24 public broadcaster that the details of the attack were unclear, but that police received a call around 9:20 a.m.
 (0820 UTC).

-The train was then stopped near the town of Seubersdorf, south of Nuremberg, police said.
+After police were called, the train was stopped near the town of Seubersdorf, south of Nuremberg.

 A spokesman for German rail operator Deutsche Bahn said the railway line between the two cities has been shut down.